Overthinkers welcome here

 Pressing Pause, the podcast for overthinkers, is where I pop into your day for about ten minutes and share words of inspiration and support.
 Take a look here for episodes and where to listen.
 I've also been fortunate enough to have been invited onto several podcasts where I've had fascinating conversations, you can listen to them here.

 Where we go in-depth and really get to the heart of how you can free yourself from overthinking and overworrying through positive psychology-researched tools, strategies and actions, and how you can realistically and practically apply them to your everyday life, is in my range of ebooks and online courses.
+More than 1,500 people have already benefited from taking one or more of my courses.
 You can find out all about the ebook and courses here.

 Here are a few blog posts you might want to check out: